Bou Inania Madrasa: Prayer hall

 Along the south edge of the courtyard runs a small canal with water drawn from the Oued el-Lemtiyyin, one of the canals branching from the Oued Fes (Fez River) which supplies the city with water.
 The canal likely also served an aesthetic and possibly symbolic purpose, in addition to further assisting in ablutions.
 The canal is crossed by two small bridges at the corners of the courtyard which give access to a prayer hall on the other side, bordering the southern side of the courtyard.

-This mosque area is open to the courtyard via the continuation of the gallery arches around the courtyard, and its interior is thus visible to visitors albeit off-limits to non-Muslims.
-The interior itself is also split transversely by a row of arches resting on marble or onyx columns.
-The far (southern) wall is marked by the mosque's mihrab, a niche symbolizing the direction of prayer (qibla).
-The walls around the mihrab is surrounded by typical stucco-carved decoration.
+This mosque area is open to the courtyard via the continuation of the gallery arches around the courtyard and its interior is thus visible from outside, although off-limits to non-Muslim visitors.
+The interior is divided by a transverse row of arches resting on marble and onyx columns.
+At the western end of the prayer hall is a bayt al-i'tikaf, a small room intended for seclusion or private prayer.
+The room, open to the rest of the prayer hall via a double-arched window, is elevated above the doorway that gives access to the madrasa's rear street entrance.

+The far (southern) wall of the prayer hall is marked by the mosque's mihrab, a niche symbolizing the direction of prayer (qibla).
+The walls around the mihrab are surrounded by typical stucco-carved decoration.
 In the upper walls are windows with decorative stucco grilles inset with coloured glass.
-The mosque is covered by a berchla or sloped wood-frame roof seen in many other Moroccan mosques.
+The two aisles of the mosque are each covered by a berchla or sloped wood-frame ceiling, as seen in many other Moroccan mosques.